 D.M.A., University of Wisconsin-Madison

-Dr. Ilia Radoslavov has been the gold medalist in the 2009 Seattle International Piano Competition and served as one of the jurors for its 2010 edition.
-The list of recognitions in his name includes first prizes from the American Protege International Piano and Strings Competition, followed by a performance at Carnegie Hall's Weil Recital Hall, the Saint Louis Artist Presentation Society, UW-Madison Concerto Competition, UW-Madison Beethoven Piano Competition, National Mozart Competition, Sofia, Bulgaria, and National Piano Competition, Provadia, Bulgaria; and awards from the Missouri International Piano Competition, Joplin Missouri, and the Hague International Piano Competition, the Netherlands.
+As the gold medalist in the 2009 Seattle Int ernational Piano Competition, Radoslavov has also served as one of the jurors for its 2010 edition.
+The list of recognitions in his name includes first prizes from the American Protégé International Piano and Strings Competition, the Saint Louis Artist Presentation Society, UW-Madison Concerto Competition, UW-Madison Beethoven Piano Competition, National Mozart Competition, Sofia, Bulgaria, and National Piano Competition, Provadia , Bulgaria, as well as awards from the Missouri International Piano Competition, Joplin, Missouri, and the Hague International Piano Competition, the Netherlands.

 Radoslavov holds a Doctoral Degree in Piano Performance from University of Wisconsin-Madison, where he w as a Paul Collins Distinguished Graduate Fellow, an award celebrating outstanding performing ability and musicianship . he studi ed with Christopher Taylor.
 He has graduated with high distinction and holds degrees in Piano Performance from Southern Illinois University-Carbondale and the State Conserva tory of Music, Sofia, Bulgaria.
 His teachers include Christopher Taylor, Wilfred Delphin, St ella Dimitrova , Ilya Tche rnaev .
 He has also studied with world-renowned Leon Fleisher, Richard Goode, and Ann Shein .